Space Sharing Scheme for Youth

 In addition to the concessionary rental and “hardware” support, participating companies may also provide diversified “software” assistance, such as training support, mentorship programme and incubation services, for their young users, so as to help with building their network, pairing up with investors, and to spark their creative inspirations through exchanging ideas.

 Participating companies under SSSY are expected to make available the space offered for at least six years.
 Property owners will charge the operating agencies not more than one-third of the prevailing market rental, while operating agencies will charge young users rental not more than 50% of comparable market rental.
 To allow flexibility, the Government will not mandate the setting of age limit for the end users so that more young people pursuing careers in creative industries, innovation and technology, as well as arts and culture could be benefitted.

 A press conference on the SSSY was held on 27 October 2017 to unveil the scheme.
-You can browse the information announced at the press conference here.
+You can browse the information announced at the press conference here (Chinese version only).

 SSSY has been rolled out since the first half of 2018.
-Some of the properties have already commenced operation or recruitment of young users.
-You may refer to the table below for further details.
-Other properties under SSSY will also be launched in due course, and we will update the ensuing table regularly.
+You may refer to the table below for further details of the relevant properties.
+We will update the information below regularly.

 |Co-working Space for Youth / Location||Operating Agency||Webpage|

 |Emperor Group||Mustard Seed Co-working Space – Wan Chai||Operated by Property Owner||https://www.mustardseed.space/about|